Anchorsify/Anchorsify.github.io/_summons/Spider.md

 Chakra Exhaustion: +15

 **Bestial**
-The Kyodaigumo isn't driven by higher desires, and as a result cannot be negotiated or reasoned with and has a +15 defensive bonus to Genjutsu rolls.
+The Kyodaigumo isn't driven by higher desires, and as a result cannot be negotiated or reasoned with and has a +15 defensive bonus to Genjutsu rolls, which is included in its listed total above.
 They are, however, fairly intelligent.

 **Brood Mother**
 Every Spider Swarm active while Kyodaigumo is present needs to be dealt twice as much damage to reduce its size, and has its Swarm size increased by 1d10 every time the IC reaches a multiple of 10.
 The first benefit is lost if the Kyodaigumo is unsummoned, but the increased size remains.